Table of Contents

 5. Extreme Listening

 The basis of extreme programming is a continuous mechanism of customer involvement through feedback during the development phase.
-Programmers must listen to what the customers and project managers need the system to do, what business value they want to provide.
+Programmers must listen to what the customers and project managers need the system to do, and what business value they want to provide.
 They must understand these needs well enough to give the customer feedback about the technical aspects of how the problem might be solved, or cannot be solved.

 Roles in extreme programming